 How to Run Windows on a Mac

-I don’t think you need a PC to be a successful Internet marketer, but I am not anti-Windows!
+You don’t need a PC to be a successful Internet marketer, but I am not anti-Windows!

 I think that competition is a good thing.
 I would not necessarily want the world to have a choice of only one operating system, even if it happened to be the one I prefer.